-Property reports are also provided to the Business Office and the Office of the Vice President for Administration and Finance, upon request.
+Property reports are also provided to the Business Office, Cost Accounting Office, and the Office of the Vice President for Administration and Finance, upon request to support year-end financial reporting of assets per 2 CFR200.313(d)(1).
 Departments, PIs and custodians may also request reports of all tagged assets for which they are responsible, for their own records.